 Great!
-Now, there is this peace that comes with having quality prospects- prospects that can be converted to buyers.
+Now, there is the peace that comes with having quality prospects – those prospects that can be converted to buyers.
 And you can only attain that by putting down every detail concerning a prospect, in your CRM.
 Don’t miss out on any detail; it could cost you a great deal.
 You can check out these tips on how to improve your CRM.

-Knowing your database will help you reach out to your prospects, and a proper follow up will help you build you sales funnel; that is how you generate leads and nurture prospects through the sales process.
+Knowing your database will help you reach out to your prospects, and a proper follow-up will help you build your sales funnel; that is how you generate leads and nurture prospects through the sales process.

 Now that you know this, we are certain you desperately want to close sales and crush your targets without troubles.